Ideas the Size of California

 Submit a Project

-If you have a project that’s ready to be implemented, use the project submission form at the link below.
+If you have a research project that’s ready to be implemented, use the project submission form at the link below.
 Your proposed project will go through our scanning and screening process and you will be notified whether or not it is selected for program support.
 If your project is selected, the CalNEXT team will work with you on next steps.

 Who Can Participate?